Yuyuko-sama/tera-guide/readme.md

 # Tera-Guide
-I  add Chinese and English massages now > <

-This is a module for creating dungeon guides extremely easily by simple "scripting".
+Is a module for creating dungeon guides extremely easily by simple "scripting".

-If u wanna to disable that two flowers circles spawn,just open 9920.js,change the first line const SPAWN_CIRCLES = disable;

 ## Dependencies
 https://github.com/Kaseaa/library (it also has a readme)